Share This Guide, Choose Your Platform!

 It is essential that you also choose qualified accountants and they should be either Certified or Chartered Accountants.

 Please make sure that you check if the accountant for a small business has a good reputation.
-You can do this by looking to see if they have recommendations on social media, i.e., on their LinkedIn profile.
+You can do this by looking to see if they have contractor accountant recommendations on social media, i.e., on their LinkedIn profile.

-Accountant for contractors -additional considerations
+Accounting for contractors -additional considerations

-Finally, you may be new to the contracting world and do not have any contractor colleagues to ask for help.
+Finally, you may be new to the contracting world and do not have any colleagues to ask for help.
 Your recruitment agency may also be trying to encourage you to join a large contractor accountancy firm.
 There is often a ‘preferred supplier’ relationship between recruiters and some accountants.
 In this instance, the agent receives some ‘commission’ for every contractor that they sign up.

-- They have recommendations on their social media profiles, or you can ask your contacts to help you make a good decision.
+- They have good recommendations on their social media profiles, or you can ask your contacts to help you make a good decision.